Peter Jones (referee)

-Peter Jones (born 24 February 1954)) is a former English football referee, who retired from officiating at the end of the 2001–02 season.
+Peter Jones (born 24 February 1954) is a former English football referee, who retired from officiating at the end of the 2001–02 season.
 He lives in Quorn, near Loughborough, Leicestershire, and works as a referee assessor.

 Career

 After appearing as a player in the Leicester City Mutual League, he first took up the whistle himself in a local club match in 1971 after he had seen a friend refereeing.
 He would then go on to officiate in the North Leicestershire League, Midland Intermediate League (dissolved 1988) and eventually the Southern League.

 He was promoted to the Football League list of referees in 1988, and he progressed to the FA Premier League list of referees in 1994.
 In 1996 Jones became a FIFA referee, where he gained wide international experience.

-He was then chosen to handle the Charity Shield match at Wembley on 3 August 1997, between Manchester United and Chelsea, which United won 4–3 on penalties after a 1-1 scoreline at 90 minutes.
-At the end of the same season, he was appointed to control the Football League Cup Final between Chelsea and Middlesbrough on 29 March 1998, also at Wembley, the 'Blues' being victorious by 2 goals to nil (Frank Sinclair and Roberto Di Matteo both scoring in extra time).
+He was then chosen to handle the Charity Shield match at Wembley on 3 August 1997, between Manchester United and Chelsea, which United won 4–3 on penalties after a 1–1 scoreline at 90 minutes.
+At the end of the same season, he was appointed to control the Football League Cup Final between Chelsea and Middlesbrough on 29 March 1998, also at Wembley, the 'Blues' being victorious by 2–0 (Frank Sinclair and Roberto Di Matteo both scoring in extra time).

 On 13 February 1999, Jones officiated the FA Cup fifth round tie involving Arsenal and Sheffield United at Highbury.
 The score was locked at 1-1 when a Sheffield player went down injured.
 A teammate kicked the ball out of play to stop the game, expecting the throw-in to be returned to them on resumption.
 The ball instead went to Nwankwo Kanu of Arsenal.
 He passed to Marc Overmars who scored a goal to make the final result 2–1.
 Jones was unable to disallow the goal according to the Laws.
 In an unprecedented move the Arsenal manager, Arsène Wenger, offered the game to be replayed, which Arsenal won by an identical scoreline.